Ayolland/borksy/README.md

 **NOTE:** Font data and customizer will be soon deprecated when a future version of Bitsy is released that reworks dialog display.
 This feature will hopefully be back at a later date, but with new fonts.

 Current features:
+* Hacks are loaded from Github using AJAX
 * Preloaded Hacks Menu
 * Editable Hack Options
 * HotKeys for Save/Restore Defaults